Makeacute/KDE-Plasma-Dotfiles/README.md

 A collection of configuration files (dotfiles) for a clean, high-contrast, and productive KDE Plasma desktop environment on Arch Linux.

-The goal of this repository is to provide a consistent, minimalist aesthetic using the Catppuccin color scheme (Mocha).

 ---